freesurfer-rge/slothpu/docs/instructions.md

 registers, those bits may be used for encoding the operation.
 In most cases, register C is being written, and so its input will be connected to C bus, not its output.
-Nothing but the register file can *write* to A and B buses.
+Nothing but the register file can *write* to A and B buses during the Decode, Execute, Commit and UpdatePC pipeline stages (during the Fetch0 and Fetch1 stages, the PC writes to A and B buses).

 ## Program Counter (PC)